p-n-c/project-prototype-generator/CONTRIBUTING.md

 ## Overview

-This document explains how to add a new project to the web project generator.
+This document explains how to add a new project to the project prototype generator.

 To create a new project you need to: